CalvinKrist/FractalRenderer/README.md

 	-The images rendered by the clients will save to the directory selected during the Network creation process.
 You can compile those images into a video however you want.

 	-You can close the network when you are done by either using the 'Close Network' option in the menus or by closing the fractal editor.
-The client computers do not need to only render the fractals: feel free to use them while they render.
+The client computers do not need to only render the fractals: feel free to use them while they render. **NOTE: DOES NOT WORK PROPERLY.
+NETWORK MUST BE CLOSED BY RESTARTING THE APPLICATION.**

+	-If there is an issue with the client and it crashes, it will save a log file in the directory that the jar is placed in.

 Creating new layer types: